Version | 47 (draft) |

 Occurrence: required, single

-This attribute value distinguishes the keyboard from prior versions, and it also specifies the minimum CLDR major version required.
+This attribute value specifies the minimum supported CLDR major version required to properly interpret this keyboard.

 <keyboard3 … conformsTo="45"/>